FAQ for Students

 A. It is open to ALL students with a cumulative GPA of 2.0 and have completed 2 or more semesters in your program of study.
 Students majoring in Hospitality and Tourism (HOST), Business Technology (BUSN), Electronic & Computer Engineering Technology (ECET), Administration of Justice (AJ), Applied Business and Information Technology (ABIT), Sustainable Science Management (SSM) programs are required to complete an internship in order to graduate.
 Liberal Art (LBRT) majors are highly encouraged to take Co-op.

-Q. Do I earn college course credits and get paid too?
+Q. Do I earn college course credits and how many internship hours are required?
+Is it a paid opportunity too?

 A. Yes, you may earn credits, register for the appropriate Co-op course in your major and number of credits per semester.
 For example, LBRT majors register for CASE 193V.
 Each credit requires 75 internship hours (1 credit = 75 hours, 2 credits = 150 hours, and 3 credits = 225 hours).
-Volunteer /internships may be paid or unpaid, depending on whether the volunteer/internship site.
+Volunteer /internships may be paid or unpaid, depending on whether the volunteer/internship site has monetary funds to offer.
 Most volunteer /internship sites are unpaid, though some programs have provided funding for paid internship opportunities.

 Q. Is Co-op a class?

-A. Yes – you will be required to meet with the instructor for orientation and attend monthly seminars and individual appointment to validate your volunteer internship site and identify learning objectives.
-You will not meet on a weekly basis, but will interact through Laulima Course Management site.
+A. Yes – you will be required to meet with the instructor for orientation and attend mandatory monthly in-class structured seminarsand coordinate monthly individual appointment with the instructor You will not meet on a weekly basis, but will interact through Laulima Course Management site.
 Monthly meetings and individual appointments count towards attendance is graded.
-Students will receive credit based on your ability to meet the volunteer/internship performance goals, fulfillment of learning objectives, attendance at class and individual appointments, and adherence to assignment deadlines via Laulima.
+Students will receive credit based on your ability to meet the volunteer/internship performance goals, fulfillment of learning objectives of Co-op, attendance at class and individual appointments, and adherence to assignment deadlines via Laulima.

 Q. What kinds of volunteer/internships are available?

 A. Students are responsible to solicit volunteer/internship site, the instructor will assist.
 Students are required to experience this process similar to seeking a job.
 Students must prepare a resume and cover letter.
-Sites are required to be secured by August 30, 2014 (Fall) and January 31, 2014 (Spring).
+Sites are required to be secured by August 30 (Fall semester), June 15 (Summer class session) and January 31 (Spring semester).
 Internship sites can vary.
 They could be hotel resorts; the County of Maui; Health organizations; sustainable technologies; technology; Maui Arts and Cultural Center; Haleakala National Park; education; small and major businesses.
+Visit CareerLink at Ka Lama Bldg.
+Room 101 to see a list.

 Q. Can I use my own job and get Co–op credit?